 - Your incisions will be closed in multiple layers using absorbable sutures.
 The surface will be sealed with a medical glue and/or glue tape. - Your abdominal closure may feel tight.
 Keep your body flexed when in bed or relaxing in a recliner by placing two pillows behind your back and another under your knees.
-When walking during the first week you may need to bend at the knees and flex at the hips to relieve tension. - You must wear an abdominal binder at all times until told otherwise.
-You may find it more comfortable to wear a thin cotton t-shirt or tank top underneath your binder.
-You may reposition the binder as needed for comfort. - Strip drains twice daily and record the drainage in your drain log.
-See complete drain instructions. - Unless instructed otherwise, it is ok to shower 48 hours after surgery with a mild soap.
-Pat area dry.
-Do not shower if a vacuum dressing in place.
-No soaking in a bath or swimming until cleared by the office.
-This is typically four weeks after surgery. - For the first two weeks after surgery, rest at home.
-Take multiple walks throughout the day (even around the house) and sleep as necessary.
-Limit yourself to light activity; don't attempt anything you couldn't do while holding a cup of coffee.
-Wear a robe and slippers, relax, and allow yourself to heal. - For weeks three to four after surgery, you may take short trips out of the house for light shopping or going out to eat, and you may perform desk work from home or in an office. - Four to six weeks after surgery, light, low-impact exercise may begin.
-However, no twisting, lifting more than 5-10 pounds, and no side-lying while sleeping. - Do not apply any ice or heating pads to the incisions. - If you have any concerns, call the office to discuss during business hours.
+When walking during the first week you may need to bend at the knees and flex at the hips to relieve tension. - Strip drains twice daily and record the drainage in your drain log.
+See complete drain instructions. - Shower daily with a mild soap.
+Pat area dry. - For the first two weeks after surgery, rest at home.
+Take multiple walks throughout the day, sleep as necessary, and limit any activity with the arms. - For weeks two to four after surgery, you may take short trips out of the house, such as light shopping or going out to eat.
+Limit yourself to light activity; don't attempt anything you couldn't do while holding a cup of coffee. - For the first four to six weeks after surgery, no twisting, lifting more than 5-10 pounds, no pressure on breasts, no side or stomach sleeping.
+You may elevate your arms to shower, but not above the shoulders. - Do not apply any ice or heating pads to the incisions/breasts. - If you have any concerns, call the office to discuss during business hours.